Logiqx/wsw-results/docs/ukwa/README.md

 ![percentiles](percentiles.png)

-When applied to all previous UKWA Speed Championships, 2 days (3 legs) in recent years are affected by this change:
+When applied to all previous UKWA Speed Championships, 2 days / 3 legs in recent years are affected by this change:

 - Legs 1 and 2 on Wed [11 Oct 2023](https://logiqx.github.io/wsw-results/results/2023/20231011/ukwa.html) would be deemed valid
 - Leg 2 on Tue [18 Oct 2022](https://logiqx.github.io/wsw-results/results/2022/20221018/ukwa.html) would be deemed valid

-In addition to the 2 legs in 2023 and 1 leg in 2022, another 9 legs between 2011 and 2016 are also deemed valid.
+In addition to the 2 days / 3 legs in 2023 and 2022, another 9 legs between 2011 and 2016 are also deemed valid.

 ### UKWA Series

 The average UKWA windsurfers cannot be expected to perform at the same level as competitors attending an international competition.
-The criteria for 25% of the fleet is therefore reduced to 27 knots, and the equivalent for 50% is implemented as 25 knots.
+The criteria for 25% of the fleet is therefore proposed to be 27 knots, and the equivalent for 50% is proposed as 25 knots.

-The wording below is based on the ISWC rulebook, which is referenced at the end of this document.
+The wording below is similar to the ISWC rulebook, which is referenced at the end of this document.

 Windsurf / Windfoil:

-> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 27 knots, or 50% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 25 knots.
+> One leg is considered valid when at least 25% of the finishing racers in the UKWA mens fleet have been recorded at least two times at 27 knots, or 50% of the finishing racers in the UKWA mens fleet have been recorded at least two times at 25 knots.

 Wingfoil:

-> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 25 knots, or 50% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 23 knots.
+> One leg is considered valid when at least 25% of the finishing racers in the UKWA mens fleet have been recorded at least two times at 25 knots, or 50% of the finishing racers in the UKWA mens fleet have been recorded at least two times at 23 knots.

-The increased speed requirements for the UKWA wingfoil fleet have been determined using 2022 and 2023 results.
+The proposed speed requirements for the UKWA wingfoil fleet have been determined using 2022 and 2023 results.